datahub-project/datahub/docs/cli.md

 The datahub package is composed of different plugins that allow you to connect to different metadata sources and ingest metadata from them.
 The `check` command allows you to check if all plugins are loaded correctly as well as validate an individual MCE-file.

-### lite (experimental)

-The lite group of commands allow you to run an embedded, lightweight DataHub instance for command line exploration of your metadata.
-This is intended more for developer tool oriented usage rather than as a production server instance for DataHub.
-See [DataHub Lite](./datahub_lite.md) for more information about how you can ingest metadata into DataHub Lite and explore your metadata easily.

 ### delete

 The `delete` command allows you to delete metadata from DataHub.
 Read this [guide](./how/delete-metadata.md) to understand how you can delete metadata from DataHub.